jaslynmiura/eds220-phoenix-biodiversity/README.md

 ## Data

-- Biodiversity Intactness Index (BII) Time Series: Retrieved from the Microsoft Planetary Computer STAC catalog, specifically the `io-biodiversity` collection.
+- Biodiversity Intactness Index (BII) Time Series: Accessed from the Microsoft Planetary Computer STAC catalog, specifically the `io-biodiversity` collection.
 Datasets contain estimates of terrestrial Biodiversity Intactness as 100-meter gridded rasters for the years 2017-2020.
     - Date Accessed: December 4, 2025

-- Phoenix Subdivision Shapefile: Retrieved from the United States Census Bureau, Geography Division.
+- Phoenix Subdivision Shapefile: Accessed from the United States Census Bureau, Geography Division.
 The dataframe contains census geometries for the state of Arizona
     - Date Accessed: November 19, 2025

 ## References